chung-nguyen/code-challenge/src/problem2/README.md

 ### Debounced
 When user inputs amount, it triggers the quote debounced function that throttles the function calls from too fast inputs.
 I also added `callId` to the fetch coroutine to only accept the latest fetch call because `clearTimeout` does not stop the old fetches.

 If it was the regular `fetch` calls, I could have used `AbortController` to abandon the old process.
-It was smartcontract RPC call but I think by creating a custom RPC provider, I can abort a smartcontract call in the middle but it will take some time to improve it.
+Because it was smart contract call, it requires some effort to abort the execution properly.
+I think I can improve this by creating a custom RPC provider.